krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 ~~~~~~~~~

 The [logging] section indicates how :ref:`krb5kdc(8)` and
 :ref:`kadmind(8)` perform logging.
-The keys in this section are
+It may contain the following
-daemon names, which may be one of:
+relations:

 **admin_server**
     Specifies how :ref:`kadmind(8)` performs logging.